-Last week’s economic reports included readings on sales of new and pre-owned homes and consumer sentiment.
+Last week’s economic news included readings on sales of new and previously-owned homes and consumer sentiment.
 Weekly average mortgage rates were also released, but readings for jobless claims were not released due to the Christmas holiday.

 There are a lot of people who are working from home for the first time.
 There are a lot of advantages that come with working from home, such as the opportunity to develop stronger relationships with family members, the chance to save money on gas, and more autonomy over the work schedule.
 In addition, this could also mean a new home.